 There are over 100 Christmas markets in Berlin.
 No matter where you go in Berlin, you’ll find one near you.

-In 2024 most Berlin Christmas markets start on the 25th of November, the day after Totensonntag.
-There are exceptions though, like the Winter World, which already opens on the 1st of November.
-The LGBTQIA Winterdays are from November 8 to 23 and the historical market at RAW starts on November 14th.
+In 2025 most Berlin Christmas markets start on the 24th of November, the day after Totensonntag.
+There are exceptions though, like the Winter World, which already opens on the 30th of October.

 Most of the Berlin Christmas markets open their doors at the end of November and continue to delight visitors until Christmas.
 Some even stay open into the new year if you haven’t had your fill of mulled wine.